kotajacob/lists/README.md

 Up-to-date sources can be found at https://git.sr.ht/~kota/lists/

 # license
-GNU GPL version 3 or later, see LICENSE.
+GNU AGPL version 3 or later, see LICENSE.